-with , is a random variable such that and , where denotes expected value.
+with , , is a random variable such that and , where denotes expected value.
 Moreover, is a random variable with the properties and.
 On the other hand is the function range, is a noise factor, is difficulty factor, are the optimal combination of factors, where function reaches its maximum value, and are lower and upper limits of the factor, and are padding constants that, respectively, limit the maximum value of the function and the optimal combination within the desired region.

-It is worth mentioning that function, shown in (14), preserves all the following mathematical properties of function.
-Moreover, multiplying function in (16) by a negative number transforms the single-peak function to a single-dip (opposite to a peak) function; this transformation requires modifying (15) and (16) such that the upper and lower limits are preserved.
+It is worth mentioning that function, shown in (7), preserves all the mathematical properties of function.
+Moreover, multiplying function in (9) by a negative number transforms the single-peak function to a single-dip (opposite to a peak) function; this transformation requires modifying (8) and (9) such that the upper and lower limits are preserved.

 Next section presents an algorithm that implements the proposed procedure.